-The first thing any Vim, Emacs, Visual Studio, Eclipse, or Brief user will want to do is to set the keyboard personality to emulate their editor of choice.
-This is done with the Keyboard Personality item in the Edit menu or with the Keyboard > Personality preference.
+The first thing most users will want to do is to set the keyboard personality to emulate their editor of choice.
+This is done with the Edit > Keyboard Personality menu or with the User Interface > Keyboard > Personality preference.

 Related preferences that alter keyboard behaviors include Tab Key Action and Completion Keys for the auto-completer.

 It is also possible to add, alter, or remove individual keyboard command mappings within each of these personalities.
 See the following sub-sections for details.